 Ideal for Summer Season

-Looking for a social distancing vacation at sea as a result of the COVID-19 pandemic?
+Looking for a vacation full of excitement and adventure?
 Escape to the breathtaking wilderness of Alaska on a yacht, and embark on a once-in-a-lifetime travel experience.
-From whale-watching and bear-watching to seeing the awe-inspiring glaciers of the region, this remote destination is great for adventures.
-Avoid the crowds and soak up the splendor of Alaska with our 7-day social distancing yacht charter itinerary.
+From whale-watching and bear-watching to seeing the awe-inspiring glaciers of the region, this remote destination is great for escapades.
+Explore the beautiful landmarks and soak up the splendor of Alaska with our 7-day yacht charter itinerary.

 - Day 1